Nonnegative Matrix Factorization Under Adversarial Noise

 Rachid Sabre1 and Ias Wahyuni2, 1Laboratory Biogéosciences CNRS, University of Burgundy/Agrosup Dijon, France and 2Universitas Gunadarma, J1.
 Margonda Raya No 100 Depok 16424 Indonesia

-In this paper, a new multifocus image fusion method is proposed; combining Laplacian pyramid, wavelet decomposition and using alpha stable distance as selector rule.
-First, using Laplacian pyramid, we decompose the multifocus images into several levels of pyramid.
-Then we apply wavelet decomposition at each level of pyramid.
-We fuse the wavelet images at each level by using alpha stable distance as select rule.
-To get the final fused image we reconstruct the combined image at every level of pyramid.
-This method is compared to other methods and give good result.
+In this paper, a new multifocus image fusion method is proposed, which combines the Laplacian pyramid, wavelet decomposition and uses alpha stable distance as a selection rule.
+First, using Laplacian pyramid, we decomposed the multifocus images into several levels of pyramid and then applied wavelet decomposition at each level.
+The contribution of this work is to fuse the wavelet images at each level by using alpha stable distance as a selection rule.
+To get the final fused image, we reconstructed the combined image at every level of the pyramid.
+This protocolwas compared to other methods and showed good results.

 Image fusion, Laplacian pyramid, Wavelet decomposition

 Solar Potential Analysis of Rooftops Using Satellite Imagery

 Akash Kumar, Delhi Technological University, New Delhi, India